A snowshoe tour through the winter landscape of Tohoku in north Honshu.

 A local family prepare our lunch, which comprises regional dishes using local produce, both cultivated and foraged.
 Our congenial hosts tell us more about life in the region before we transfer by vehicle to Kaminoyama Onsen, a hot spring town at the base of Mt.
 Zao.

 We stay here for the next two nights in a Japanese inn with onsen hot spring baths.
-After exploring the atmospheric old samurai district found in the town, we make the most of the onsen before settling down together for dinner in our accommodation.
+After exploring the atmospheric old samurai district found in the town, we make the most of the onsen before enjoying dinner together.

 Meals: Breakfast, lunch & dinner provided.